MartijnSch/optimizely-gem/README.md

 	Retrieve a specific variation:
 		variation = optimizely.variation(12345)

+	Delete a variation, you need to retrieve the variation first: variation = optimizely.variation(12345)
+		optimizely.delete

 ## Audiences

 The fields that are available for an audience: id, name, project_id and description.